Select your climate zone What is my climate zone?

 • Harvest in 12-15 weeks.
 Keep a few for your next planting.

-• Compatible with: Lemon Balm, Borage, Carrots, Beets, Silverbeet, Lettuce, Amaranth
+• Compatible with (can grow beside): Lemon Balm, Borage, Carrots, Beets, Silverbeet, Lettuce, Amaranth

 Shallots are grown from small bulbs kept from the main plant.
 Once they are established, you can keep your supply going indefinitely by saving a few bulblets each year.